 If you have tested positive for COVID-19, you should have a discussion with your oncologist about the impact of this on your cancer treatment.
 Some cancer treatment centers may require a negative COVID-19 test before chemotherapy or other cancer treatment starts again.
 However, some patients with COVID-19 continue to test positive even after recovering from their symptoms.
 In this situation, your health care team will consider the risks and benefits of restarting cancer treatment despite the positive test.
 Some treatments, especially those that do not impair the immune system, may be able to continue, especially if you have tested positive for the virus but do not have symptoms or have only mild symptoms.

-When your cancer treatment resumes or continues, it is important to wear a mask when coming to the infusion clinic or cancer treatment center and to practice good hand hygiene by using hand sanitizer or handwashing before and after visits.
+When your cancer treatment resumes or continues after COVID-19, it is important to wear a mask when coming to the infusion clinic or cancer treatment center and to practice good hand hygiene by using hand sanitizer or handwashing before and after visits.

 Are there any treatments available for COVID-19?

 There are no cures for COVID-19.
-Scientists are working hard to develop and test treatments for COVID-19.
+Scientists continue to work hard to develop and test treatments for COVID-19.
 Clinical trials are research studies that involve people.
-Working very quickly, researchers and physicians have developed clinical trials to find effective treatments for this disease.
 Clinical trials for potential COVID-19 treatments are now open in many locations in the United States and in other countries.
 If you have been diagnosed with the coronavirus disease and you join a clinical trial for patients with COVID-19, you may be able to receive these medications.
 Also, by joining a clinical trial, your participation will help scientists find the most effective and safe treatment for the illness.
-The Beat19 study, the NCI COVID-19 in Cancer Patients Study (NCCAPS), and a study at Stanford, for example, are designed to collect symptoms from people who may have COVID-19 to help researchers learn the course of the disease and help find a treatment.
+The NCI COVID-19 in Cancer Patients Study (NCCAPS) and a study at Stanford, for example, are designed to collect symptoms from people who may have COVID-19 to help researchers learn the course of the disease and help find a treatment.

-Remdesivir, an antiviral medication, may be helpful in treating COVID-19 infections.
-The drug received an Emergency Use Authorization from the FDA on May 1 and became the first FDA-approved treatment for COVID-19 on October 23, 2020.
-Remdesivir is approved for patients with COVID-19 who require hospitalization.
-It may decrease time spent hospitalized but does not prevent death.
+Remdesivir, an antiviral medication, can be helpful in treating COVID-19 infections.
+The drug received an Emergency Use Authorization from the FDA in May 2020 and became the first FDA-approved treatment for COVID-19 in October 2020.
+Remdesivir is approved for patients with COVID-19 who require hospitalization, and in January 2022, the drug was approved for use outside of the hospital in people with mild to moderate illness from the virus.

 Dexamethasone, a steroid medication, can be beneficial for critically ill patients with COVID-19.
 A report from the U.K. Recovery Trial found that dexamethasone can help save lives in people who require oxygen therapy or are on a ventilator.
 In this population of very ill patients, receiving dexamethasone resulted in a lower rate of death at 28 days.
 The drug unfortunately does not seem to help in cases of mild disease.

 Convalescent plasma is the liquid portion of blood that can be collected from people who have recovered from COVID-19.
 This plasma may have antibodies to SARS-CoV-2.
-Convalescent plasma is being studied in clinical trials as a possible treatment, and the FDA issued an Emergency Use Authorization for it on August 23.
+Convalescent plasma is being studied in clinical trials as a possible treatment, and the FDA issued an Emergency Use Authorization for it on August 23, 2020.
 However, its benefits and risks still have not been confirmed in randomized clinical trials.
-If you have fully recovered from a COVID-19 infection, you may be able to donate your plasma at a blood bank in your area in order to potentially help others.
-Learn more about donating convalescent plasma at the websites of the Red Cross and AABB (formerly known as the American Association of Blood Banks).

 A version of chloroquine (chloroquine phosphate) is used as an additive to clean fish aquariums.
 Consuming this fish tank additive has led to at least 1 death and other overdoses.
 Do not consume this product—it can kill you.